-The Alibaba group claims to have developed a new algorithm that, based on the analysis of patients’ chest scans, can detect the presence of COVID-19 at an estimated reliability of 96%.
-The diagnosis is made based on an analysis of the training base which includes data on 5,000 confirmed cases from Chinese hospitals (as of date 02.03.2020).
+As of March 2020, the Alibaba group claims to have developed a new algorithm that, based on the analysis of patients’ chest scans, can detect the presence of COVID-19 at an estimated reliability of 96%.
+The diagnosis is made based on an analysis of the training base which includes data on 5,000 confirmed cases from Chinese hospitals.

 The Vacit supercomputer, the fastest computer in the world, has been optimized for scientific and artificial intelligence, was “harnessed” to work on the vaccine.
 Summit has already identified 77 substances that have the effect of stopping coronavirus from infecting human cells.
 Importantly, the results have been made public, which can significantly accelerate the process of creating an effective drug.